 Microsoft Teams offers users the ability to move between chat, audio and video calls based on where the conversation is headed.
 Users have more flexibility to choose a communication method that best serves the purpose of the conversation.

-You can move a chat conversation with a team member to an audio call and add new team members to it.
+Promote a chat conversation with a team member to an audio call and easily add new team members to it.
 These team members can join by video call or even by dialling in with audio conferencing on their mobile device.